-J. COMMUNITY SERVICES
+I. COMMUNITY SERIVCES

-- a.
+- 1. Existing Conditions - a.
 Identify existing station locations, staffing levels, equipment availability, annual number of calls for service, and estimated response times to the Site for the following emergency services: - i.
 Police - ii.
 Fire - iii.
 Ambulance - b.
 Identify existing locations of Schools that serve the Site and provide current enrollment numbers - c.
 Identify existing locations of health care facilities in the vicinity of the Site - d.
 Identify existing locations of public parks and recreation in the vicinity of the Site - e.
 Identify existing garbage collection and recycling services in the vicinity of the Site - f.
-Correspondence community service providers will be included in an Appendix of the DEIS

-- a.
-Discuss the impacts additional residents generated by the Project will have on emergency service providers and their abilities to service the Project based on information obtained from each service provider, including response times - Calculate the number of school aged children that will reside in the proposed development based on recognized planning methodologies, supplemented with data supplied by the Newburgh Enlarged City School District - Discuss the impacts additional residents will have on community services - health care facilities, public parks and recreation, and garbage collection and recycling services

-- a.
-Discuss the proposed on-site recreational facilities and amenities - b.
+Correspondence community service providers will be included in an Appendix of the DEIS - 2.
+Potential Impacts - a.
+Discuss the impacts additional residents generated by the Project will have on emergency service providers and their abilities to service the Project based on information obtained from each service provider, including response times - b.
+Calculate the number of school aged children that will reside in the proposed development based on recognized planning methodologies, supplemented with data supplied by the Newburgh Enlarged City School District - c.
+Discuss the impacts additional residents will have on community services health care facilities, public parks and recreation, and garbage collection and recycling services - 3.
+Mitigation Measures - a.
+Discuss the proposed on-site recreational facilities and amenities b.
 Mitigation will be proposed for other identified adverse environmental impacts as necessary